Team-4D2/Coursework-1/Chapter 1 - Problem Specification/requirements/final_user_requirements.md

 - users should be able to add all a socities event's to their device calander
 - users should be able to view a guest list
 - users should be able to RSVP to an event
-- users should be able to 'invite' friends to a society event = like a facebook poke
+- users should be able to 'invite' friends to a society event (like a facebook poke)
     - users should be able to add society members as their friends
         - users should be able to see a list of society members
     - users should be able to see distinctive features of an event they are invited to